 While parks and playgrounds are great investments, funding a project can pose some challenges.
 The good news is that there is nearly always money available, you just have to know where to look for it!
 Playground grants are just one way you can get the funds you need to make your project happen.

-Whirlix Design LLC is here to assist you with information on available grants and we can provide you with designs and pricing to include along with your grant applications that meet the specific needs of your group and site.
+Whirlix Design Inc. is here to assist you with information on available grants and we can provide you with designs and pricing to include along with your grant applications that meet the specific needs of your group and site.

 Preparation is Key to Securing Playground Grants

 To some, writing a playground grant sounds like an overwhelming task.
 But with proper planning and tools, you can be effectively secure funds for your new community or school playground.
 Use the following 10 tips to help ensure success in your playground grant writing process:

 - Understand the purpose of the grant and write to the grant requirements